-A guest is defined as a person other than the registered occupants of that particular residence hall room/apartment.
-Occupants are allowed to host guests in their rooms so long as they have the permission of their roommate(s).
+A guest is defined as a person other than the registered residents of that particular residence hall room/apartment.
+Residents are allowed to host guests in their rooms so long as they have the permission of their roommate(s).
 Violating a roommate’s right of entry or hindering a roommate’s ability to study and/or sleep within their room is considered a violation of guest privileges.
-Guests will be held responsible for following all Student Housing policies and any applicable Community or Roommate Agreements on file with a Student Housing Services staff member.
+Guests will be held responsible for following all Student Housing Services policies and any applicable Community or Roommate Agreements on file with a Student Housing Services staff member.

-A. Host Responsibility: Hosts must escort guests at all times while guests are on housing premises and are responsible and accountable for the behavior of their guests.
+A. Host Responsibility: Residents must escort guests at all times while guests are on housing premises and are responsible and accountable for the behavior of their guests.
 All conduct matters concerning a non-resident student of the University will be forwarded to the Office of Judicial Affairs.

 C. Cohabitation: Cohabitation is not allowed in the residence halls and apartments.
 Cohabitation is defined as a person using a room or apartment as if that person were living in the room, but not actually being assigned as a resident of that room.
 Examples of this may include, but are not limited to, keeping clothing and other personal belongings in the room, sleeping overnight in the room on a regular basis and using the bathroom and shower facilities as if they were living in that room.